Colorado Business License: Everything You Need to Know

 - Is this a home-based business?

-The Colorado small business development center also call the SBDC network maintains the clearinghouse of local, state, federal, and educational resources.
+The Colorado small business development center also calls the SBDC network maintains the clearinghouse of local, state, federal, and educational resources.
 They also provide free confidential business consulting services.
 Finally, they offer low-cost and no-cost business training courses and workshops to help you develop your business.

 The SBDC network publishes the Colorado business resource book.
 This complete guide for new businesses provides information on such topics as bookkeeping, legal structure, employer responsibilities, business planning, and taxation issues.
 SBDC operates an occupational license database.
 This database allows you to select your industry from a drop-down menu and then links you to an overview of any licensing requirements and contact information for the relevant state licensing agency.

 If you need help with your Colorado business license, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.